When it comes to addressing missing teeth, there are two main options: dentures and dental implants.

 When asked on which is better, he commented that ‘dental implants are certainly a stronger and more durable solution for missing teeth, especially where multiple tooth loss is concerned’.

-Dental implants resolve these problems, whilst also being incredibly long-lasting, easy to maintain and undetectable.
+Dental implants resolve these problems whilst also being incredibly long-lasting, easy to maintain and undetectable.

 Treat your implants well, and they could last a lifetime.

-However, when it comes to comparing dental implants and dentures, dentures are significantly less expensive.
+When it comes to comparing dental implants and dentures, dentures are significantly less expensive.

-This makes the cost of implants far more representative than that of dentures, particularly as time goes on.
+Dental implants require very little upkeep outside of standard dental care.
+This makes the cost of implants far more representative than that of dentures.

 In the long-term, dental implants are not only more practical but possibly less expensive too.

+With implants, a screw is placed into the jawbone, creating a sturdy and durable bond.
 However, this procedure requires a strong and healthy jawbone to attach to and can be a little invasive for some.

 This means the healing time is reduced and you can leave our implant clinic with new teeth after just one appointment – making them a more popular and affordable solution.

-That said, there are many reasons why a dental implant might fail.
+Even though our success rate for implantation is 98.2%, there are many reasons why a dental implant might fail.

-Usually, a dentist will not operate on a patient who has severe gum disease, also known as periodontal disease.
+Usually, a dentist will not operate on a severe gum disease patient, also known as periodontal disease.